 Analyze Data

-Once you’ve gathered all the necessary data, it’s time to dive deep into it and discover what it’s telling you about your market.
+Once you’ve gathered all the necessary data, it’s time to probe into it and discover what it’s telling you about your market.
 Analyzing data is a crucial step in brand research.
 It’s not just about numbers.

 It’s about understanding the story behind those figures.